Decolonisation of Asia: Ceylon

-Hong Kong
+China

+For some clarification and more detail including the sovereignty status of the Republic of China, see the following articles: History of China, Cross-Strait relations, One-China policy and Political status of Taiwan.
 Hong Kong was returned to the United Kingdom following its occupation by the Japanese during the Second World War.
 It was controlled directly by a British governor until the expiry of the ninety-nine-year lease of the New Territories, which occurred in 1997.
 From that date, the territory was returned to People's Republic of China and controlled as a Special Administrative Region of the People's Republic of China.

 Philippines

-The Philippines unilaterally declared independence from Spain on 12 June 1898 under the leadership of President Emilio Aguinaldo, culminating the 1896 Revolution.
-Unbeknownst to the newly established government and the Filipino people in general, the United States of America had secretly arranged to purchase the colony along with several other possessions from Spain through the Treaty of Paris that concluded the Spanish–American War.
-After staging a mock battle in Manila, the Philippine–American War ensued until the Philippine government capitulated in 1901.
+Philippine revolutionaries unilaterraly declared independence from Spain in 1898, during the Spanish–American War, but sovereignty remained with Spain.
+Spain ceded the Philippines to the United States in the 1898 Treaty of Paris that concluded that war.
+In 1899, Philippine revolutionaries established the First Philippine Republic.
+Shortly thereafter, the Philippine–American War began, ending in 1901 with a U.S. victory, though isolated fighting continued for several years thereafter.

-The Philippines subsequently underwent certain influences under the hegemony of the United States, first as an Protectorate, then as a Commonwealth.
-It was then occupied by the Japanese during the Second World War.
-In 1943, Japan granted its short-lived independence to the Philippines and in 1944, the Allied invasion of the Philippines by combined U.S. and Filipino troops began, which resulted in Americans and Filipinos regaining full control of the nation.
-In 1946, the United States recognised Philippine independence.
+In 1902, the Philippines became a U.S. territory with the ratification of the Treaty of Paris on April 11, 1899, later becoming a U.S. Commonwealth in 1936.
+It was occupied by the Japanese during the Second World War.
+In 1943, with Japan granting it a short-lived nominal independence.
+In 1944, the Allied invasion of the Philippines by combined U.S. and Filipino troops began, which resulted in Americans and Filipinos regaining full control of the nation.
+In 1946, the United States recognised Philippine independence in the 1946 Treaty of Manila.